v-s-chauhan/ansible-lab-with-vagrant/README.md

 **Prerequisites**

-Before you begin, ensure you have the following installed on your machine:
+Before you begin, ensure you have installed Vagrant and KVM on your machine.
-    Vagrant
-    KVM

 **Getting Started**